 Q: Who is ineligible to apply for the Skadden Fellowship?

-A: Law school graduates are not eligible to apply unless they are currently serving in a clerkship, enrolled in an LL.M. program, or are in the final year of a graduate program in which you were enrolled concurrently with your law degree.
-Directors and Officers of the Foundation, employees of the Foundation, current and former Skadden partners, Skadden employees and their family members are excluded from applying for or receiving a Fellowship.
+A: Law school graduates are not eligible to apply unless they are currently serving in a clerkship or enrolled in an LL.M. program, or have graduated from law school in the prior two years.
+Directors and Officers of the Foundation, employees of the Foundation, current and former Skadden partners, Skadden employees and their family members are ineligible to apply for or receive a Fellowship.

 Q: What organizations are eligible to host Fellows?